JDPrabasha/voice-rec/README.md

 # Voice Recognition Application

-This project uses tensorflow.js to classify user speech according to a predeined set of 20 labels.
+This project uses tensorflow.js to classify user speech according to a predefined set of 20 labels.

 In the project directory, you can run: